Cyrille37/laravel-bootstrap4-form/README.md

 Forked
 ======

-Forked https://github.com/dwightwatson/bootstrap-form to be compatible with Bootstrap 4.
+Forked from https://github.com/dwightwatson/bootstrap-form to be compatible with Bootstrap 4.
+It depends on https://github.com/LaravelCollective/.

 see also another project: https://github.com/netojose/laravel-bootstrap-4-forms